Reef Seekers Dive Co. has been taking people diving since April of 1988. We like to

 Seekers.
 He's a very good cook, avid Scrabble & Boggle player,

-U.S. Curling Team for the 2014 Olympics.
+animals and small children.
 Be sure to ask him his

 mantra about divers.
 He also claims to hold